olarur/ManualTestingPortofolio/Final Project/README.md

 #### 1.1.4 Risks detected

-* Project risks: insufficient testers, illness, lack of knowleadge, no developers available to fix the opened bug
-* Product risks: environment not functional and available all the time as is an open source, other peoples can change code for a short period of time, other testers can introduce/delete/change entries and my designed test cases may fail.
+* Project risks: insufficient testers, illness, lack of knowleadge, no developers available to fix the opened bugs, environment not functional and available all the time as is an open source, other peoples can change code for a short period of time, other testers can introduce/delete/change entries and my designed test cases may fail.

 #### 1.1.5 Evaluating entry criteria